The Hermeneutics of Data and Historical Writing (2012 revision)

 Data in History

 Use of data in the humanities has recently attracted considerable attention, and no project more so than Culturomics, a quantitative study of culture using Google Books.2 Of course the idea of using data for historical research is hardly new, whether in the context of quantitative history, early work from the Annales school, or work done under the rubric of humanities computing.
 Yet the nature of data and the way it has been used by historians in the past differs in several important respects from contemporary uses of data.
 This is especially true in terms of the sheer quantity of data now available that can be gathered in a short time and thus guide humanistic inquiry.
 The process of guiding should be a greater part of our historical writing.

-Permalink for this paragraph 0 However, even these projects generally focus on research (or research potential) rather than on making their methodology accessible to a broader humanities audience.
+¶ 7 Leave a comment on paragraph 7 0 However, even these projects generally focus on research (or research potential) rather than on making their methodology accessible to a broader humanities audience.
 To some extent, legitimizing digital work does require an appeal to the traditional values (and forms) of the non-digital humanities.
 But how can digital historians expect others to take their new methodologies seriously when new ways of working with data (even when not with sophisticated mathematics) remain too much like an impenetrable and mysterious black box?
 The processes for working with the vast amounts of easily accessible and diverse large sets of data suggest a need for historians to formulate, articulate, and propagate ideas about how data should be approached in historical research.

 Towards a Hermeneutics of Data